Emjo Basshe: Work with Provincetown Playhouse

+Born in Vilnius, the capital of Lithuania, then a part of the Russian Empire as Emmanuel Jochelman, he was the son of Rivka Tchech and Dr. David Solomon Jochelman, who would become an eminent Zionist leader in England, along with Israel Zangwill, in the leadership of the Jewish Territorial Organization.

-Born in Vilnius, the capital of Lithuania, then a part of the Russian Empire, Emjo Basshe immigrated to the United States in 1912, at the age of 14.
-Graduating from Columbia University in 1919, he began his theatrical career with the Provincetown Playhouse on Greenwich Village's MacDougal Street and, in 1920, went to Massachusetts, working with Boston's Peabody Playhouse, then Chelsea Arts Theatre and Cambridge's Castle Square Players, all during 1920–22.
+Following his divorce, David Jochelman brought 14-year-old Emmanuel to New York City in 1912, apparently leaving him in the care of close women friends, before he returned to Europe, where he remarried and committed himself to the search for a Jewish homeland.Graduating from Columbia University in 1919, and now known as Emjo Basshe (a portmanteau of Emmanuel and Jochelman, with his surname borrowed from a maternal ancestor), he began his theatrical career with the Provincetown Playhouse on Greenwich Village's MacDougal Street and, in 1920, went to Massachusetts, working with Boston's Peabody Playhouse, then Chelsea Arts Theatre and Cambridge's Castle Square Players, all during 1920–22.
 Returning to Provincetown Playhouse, he remained until the premiere, on November 6, 1925, of his play, Adam Solitaire, directed by Stanley Howlett, and featuring 19-year-old John Huston among the production's eighteen Provincetown Players, named after and connected with the founders and players of Massachusetts' Provincetown Playhouse on Cape Cod.
 Closing night, after 17 performances, was two weeks later and Basshe moved to Pennsylvania, becoming director of the Stage Repertory of Philadelphia, where his three short plays, The Bitter Fantasy, The Star and Soil were presented.